Erection Problems (Erectile Dysfunction)Skip to the navigation

 - With any change to the medicine you take.

-If self-care has not helped after 2 weeks and you are concerned about your inability to have an erection, see a doctor who has experience in dealing with erection problems.
+If self-care has not helped after 2 weeks and you are concerned about your erection problem, see a doctor who has experience in dealing with these problems.

 The following health professionals can evaluate symptoms of erection problems:

 If it is possible that a psychological problem is contributing to your erection problem, your doctor may refer you to a health professional such as a: